-Each non-employee Director will receive an annual cash retainer of \$25,000, an additional \$1,000 for each meeting of the Board of Directors attended, and an additional \$1,000 for each committee meeting attended if such committee meeting took place on a day other than when the full Board of Directors met.
-In addition, the chairperson of the Audit Committee will receive an annual fee of \$7,500 and the chairperson of the Compensation Committee will receive an annual fee of \$3,000 for their additional services in these capacities.
+Each non-employee Director will receive a quarterly cash retainer of \$25,000 for their services on the Board of Directors and the Audit Committee.
+In addition, in the event a non-employee director serves as the chairperson of the Compensation Committee they will receive an annual fee of \$3,000 and each non-employee director will receive an additional \$1,000 for each Compensation Committee meeting attended.
 We will also reimburse our Directors for their reasonable out-of-pocket expenses incurred in attending meetings of the Board of Directors and its committees.
 Our employee Directors will not receive any compensation for their service as Directors.